logseq/handbooks/how-to-write-handbook.md

 ```

 This command will listen to the file changes under `docs/*`
-and build the handbooks data to be used by the client.
+and build the handbook data to be used by the client.